AmeerSunkesula/PyLab/README.md

 **Ameer S.**
 5th Semester, Diploma in Computer Engineering
-Government Polytechnic, Kuppam
+Dr. Y.C.
+James Yen Government Polytechnic, Kuppam (C23 Curriculum)
+Affiliated to State Board of Technical Education and Training, Andhra Pradesh

 ---

-> 💡 _This repository is maintained for academic and practical lab reference._
+> 💡 _This repository is maintained for academic and practical